MintMCP

 Enterprise-Grade Authentication and Authorization

-• More manual deployment and access-control setup through Docker or Kubernetes
+• Customer-owned deployment and access-control setup

 Meeting Regulatory Requirements with Audit Trails